 Welcome.
 There are games and books in the library, and baby cots and highchairs can be provided on request.

 With dark green walls, a wooden bar and a marble floor, Baltho Bar serves up art deco style alongside a long list of classic cocktails and creative concoctions shaken up by the engaging mixologists.
 There’s also a heady selection of craft beers from local breweries and a smattering of fine wines to choose from.
-We like it best for after-dinner drinks, but Baltho Bar is open from 11am every day, and serves drinks until midnight Mondays to Wednesdays, 1am on Thursdays, 2am Fridays and Saturdays, and a sedate 11pm on Sundays (except from 1 May to 30 September, when Baltho is closed on Sundays).
+We like it best for after-dinner drinks, but Baltho Bar is open Monday to Thursday from 3.30pm to midnight, Friday and Saturday from 3.30pm until 1am and Sunday from 3.30pm to 10pm.

 Marktgasse Hotel is on a pedestrianised cobblestone street in the heart of Zürich’s old town.